yxhuang/Study-notes/Notes-WSL.md

 For x64 systems: Version 1903 or higher, with Build 18362 or higher.

 #### Step 3 - Enable Virtual Machine feature
+Open "Windows Features and tick the corresponding option, or using the Powershell command:
 ```
 % Powershell:
 dism.exe /online /enable-feature /featurename:VirtualMachinePlatform /all /norestart